no1638/soulconsole/README.md

 # Soul Console
 Soul Console: A simple backdoor console (3 options) to start pentesting and experimenting

+**!!DISCLAIMER!!**
+I AM IN NO WAY RESPONSIBLE FOR YOUR ACTIONS REGARDING THESE PROGRAMS AND DO NOT ASSUME ANY RESPONSIBILITY FOR THEM!
+THIS PROGRAM AND ITS SUB-PROGRAMS WERE DESIGNED WITH EDUCATION IN MIND!!
+I DO NOT ENCOURAGE OR ENDORSE IN ANY WAY SHAPE OR FORM ILLEGAL ACTIONS, OR ACTIONS WHICH HARM OR AFFECT OTHERS DEVICES, PHYSICAL STATE OR OTHERWISE!

 Python Reqs
 >python 3.6+